aculab-com/AculabCall-Example/README.md

 # AculabCall-Example

-This Example demonstrates use of the AculabCall Component from [react-native-aculab-client](https://www.npmjs.com/package/react-native-aculab-client) package.
-It allows you to make calls to Aculab cloud services from iOS and Android platforms and to send dtmf.
+This Example demonstrates use of the AculabCall Component from the [react-native-aculab-client](https://www.npmjs.com/package/react-native-aculab-client) package.
+It allows you to make calls to Aculab cloud services from iOS and Android devices and to send dtmf.
 It Also supports peer-to-peer video/audio calls.

 Please NOTE that this app needs to run on real devices and does not work with simulators and emulators.
-Furthermore, to run iOS you are expected to install pods and after open ios/AculabCallExample.xcworkspace in Xcode
+Furthermore, to run iOS you are expected to install pods and then open ios/AculabCallExample.xcworkspace in Xcode

 ---